-Scalping trading is the strategy of adding many small trades together, from 10 to hundreds, to achieve profit.
+Scalping trading is the strategy of adding many small trades together, from 10 to hundreds, to achieve a profit.
 Basically, you have set gain/loss percentages which automatically trigger a trade.
 In the simplest form, scalping traders are trying to achieve more positive than negative trades in as short a time period as possible.

 Scalping tips typically emphasise using an extremely low loss margin to reduce any fluctuation risk.
 This means as soon as a loss is incurred, even at a very small amount, the investment instrument is divested.
 The gain margin may be slightly higher but is still quite small and the investment is sold as soon as the gain is realised.

-By capitalising on incremental movements in price and reducing risk by containing losses, scalping traders look to profit on the cumulative total of all daily trades and do not spend large amounts of time researching long term market trends.
+By capitalising on incremental movements in price and reducing risk by containing losses, scalping traders look to profit on the cumulative total of all daily trades and do not spend large amounts of time researching long-term market trends.

 - Scalping is a risky strategy.
-However, scalping trading rarely leaves capital in the market overnight and by executing a large number of trades exposure to large downturns in the market is reduced.
+However, scalping trading rarely leaves capital in the market overnight, and by executing a large number of trades exposure to large downturns in the market is reduced;

 - Scalping trading offers constant opportunity to the right trader.
-Even in times of economic downturn as capital flees, there are opportunities as investments such as casinos, alcohol or gold can increase.
+Even in times of economic downturn as capital flees, there are opportunities as investments, such as casinos, alcohol or gold, can increase;

-- Another benefit to scalping trading is it does not require long term growth.
+- Another benefit to scalping trading is it does not require long-term growth.
 The investor does not have to predict the future and research all possible outcomes, merely take advantage of small swings in the initial price.

-Scalping strategy usually dictates a complete exit from the market at the end of each day as there is no effective way to monitor movement during market close hours.
+Scalping strategy usually dictates a complete exit from the market at the end of each day because there is no effective way to monitor movement during market close hours.
 This strategy provides the investor with daily access to profits rather than the days or weeks for other investment strategies.
 They can re-invest these profits or cash out on a daily basis.

 - The main downside to scalping strategy is the discipline required.
-Even one significant loss can wipe out hours of profitable trades if a proper exit strategy is not followed.
+Even one significant loss can wipe out hours of profitable trades if a proper exit strategy is not followed;

-- Scalping traders frequently compare the hours of staring at screens watching for the slightest movements in their investments to playing a video game and burnout is not uncommon.
-It can be exhausting but does offer the ability to liquidate investments at any time without any risk carryover.
+- Scalping traders frequently compare the hours of staring at screens watching for the slightest movements in their investments to playing a video game, and burnout is not uncommon.
+It can be exhausting, but does offer the ability to liquidate investments at any time without any risk carryover;

 Does scalping suit you?

-Similar to many other things in life, scalping strategy can be well suited for some people but not for others.
+Similar to many other things in life, scalping strategy can be well-suited for some people, but not for others.
 It requires a great deal of self-discipline and an ability to focus on the overall goal rather than individual outcomes.
 It requires the investor to be constantly vigilant while they have assets in the market.
-Some people may find this fast pace exciting while others may find it stressful.
+Some people may find this fast pace exciting, while others may find it stressful.

-Another aspect which varies greatly from individual to individual is the reaction to “lost” profits.
+Another aspect, which varies greatly from individual to individual, is the reaction to “lost” profits.
 It is very possible for a stock or currency to continue to rise long after a scalper has sold their investment due to adhering to upper and lower margin limits.
 While some will find satisfaction in the fact that they made their small profit and got out as the strategy dictates, others may be distressed by the missed opportunity.

 Whether scalping trading strategy is right for you really comes down to you personally.
-Do you have the time to commit daily to watching the market for slight variations, do you have the risk profile and discipline to walk away at the first sight of loss and to not dwell on chasing continued gains?
-There are other short-term strategies such as day trading which may be better suited to some.
+Do you have the time to commit daily to watching the market for slight variations?
+Do you have the risk profile and discipline to walk away at the first sight of loss and to not dwell on chasing continued gains?
+There are other short-term strategies, such as day trading, which may be better suited to some.